jantman/biweeklybudget/README.rst

 venv).
 See the `virtualenv usage documentation <http://www.virtualenv.org/en/latest/>`_ for information on how to create a venv.

-This app is developed against Python 3.6, but should work back to 2.7.
-It does not support Python3 < 3.4.
+This app is developed against Python 3.8.

 .. code-block:: bash

     mkdir biweeklybudget
-    virtualenv --python=python3.6 .
+    virtualenv --python=python3.8 .
     source bin/activate
     pip install biweeklybudget